frankhereford/airflow/README.md

 * [very minimal deployment changes](https://github.com/frankhereford/airflow/pull/22/files)

 ## Local Setup
-* GitHub key pair
-  * Public installed on GitHub
-  * Private in `private_key_for_github` at the top of the repo
-    * Starts and ends with
-      * `-----BEGIN OPENSSH PRIVATE KEY-----`
-      * `-----END OPENSSH PRIVATE KEY-----` or similar
-  * This could be eliminated if we commit to never pushing from the production install again
 * `.env` file in the form of:
 ```
 AIRFLOW_UID=<the numeric output of the following command: id -u>